6. What goods cannot go on ATA Carnets?

 The ATA Carnet is one customs document for all customs transactions.
 What this means is the ATA Carnet covers the certificate of registration US CBP form 4455, the entry or financial posting into the foreign country, the exportation requirements from the foreign country and the returning American goods or re-importation entry filing back into the United States.
 If one adds two countries to visit on one trip that would be an additional round of entry and exportation filings, but with the ATA Carnet it is all covered in one booklet.

-It is very easy to obtain an ATA Carnet either from your Customs House Broker or Freight Forwarder, or you can simply apply online using our easy application system CarnetsOnline™ or call our ATA Carnet Help Desk at 1.800.Carnets (1.800.227.6387) or Carnets@RoanokeGroup.com.
+It is very easy to obtain an ATA Carnet either from your Customs House Broker or Freight Forwarder, or you can simply apply online by completing an ATA Carnet form in our system, CarnetsOnline™.
+Alternatively, you can call our ATA Carnet Help Desk at 1.800.Carnets (1.800.227.6387) or Carnets@RoanokeGroup.com.

 10. Why do I have to post a security deposit for ATA Carnets?

 Along with an ATA Carnet, the holder must provide a security deposit to the United States Council for International Business (USCIB), the guaranteeing association in the United States.
 The USCIB requires a bond or a cash deposit equivalent of 40% of the total value of the General List.
 Security requirements for vehicles and boats are typically 100% for corporations and 150% for individuals.

 The simplest way to provide a security deposit to USCIB, and avoid tying up your funds for as long as 30 months, is to obtain an ATA Carnet Bond.
 This type of bond is a written agreement that is obtained to guarantee the payment of import duties and taxes, potential penalties for not exporting in a timely manner, as well as to assure compliance with all laws and regulations governing the entry of merchandise on an ATA Carnet into a foreign country.

 12. Who are the parties to ATA Carnets?